magdap1601/static-website-GCP/README.md

 **Quick start**
 1. Create repository, generate private key on GCP in IAM & Admin Service account and add to created repository.
+2. Add ID project in variables.tf
-2. Push the code and build infrastructure :smile:
+3. Push the code and build infrastructure :smile:

 **Screenshot**